Holly Willoughby's This Morning outfit today

-Holly Willoughby's This Morning outfit today: How to get her £60 white blouse from Massimo Dutti
+Holly Willoughby's This Morning outfit today: How to get her £45 navy blouse from & Other Stories

-Holly Willoughby has opted for a very professional look on This Morning today with her monochrome outfit.
+Holly Willoughby has opted for a very chic look on This Morning.

-The mum-of-three's blouse has a ruffle detail with a front button fastening and sleeves with buttoned cuffs and a rounded hem.
+Arriving for her first day of the working week, the 38-year-old opted for a navy blouse and matching skirt.

-Designed by Massimo Dutti, the top - which also comes in black - costs £59.95 and is sold in sizes 6-14.
-Meanwhile, Holly's classy pleated crepe shorts are by Theory and are in the sale for £164.50, down from £235.
+The gathered button down crepe blouse has subtle puff shoulders and a v-cut yoke at the back.

 How long has Holly Willoughby been presenting This Morning?